danny12344/content-reviewer/README.md

 - Then created the page to display the activity data from past campaigns
   - to clean the data I created `backend/src/scripts/cleanCSV.ts` script that I ran in my terminal to generate a cleaned CSV.
 This script removes duplicates & ensures each id was unique, trimmed whitespace from text filed, ensured all boolean fields were formatted correctly, converted the stageId values to integers and formatted headers correctly
 - To create the feedback bot I first setup the OpenAI api call in `backend/src/controllers/submissionsController.ts` file which extracts text from the uploaded file which can be plain text, pdf or word document.
 The `fetchBriefContent` extracts text from the HTML pages from the links to the notion page.
-- `processSubmission` function creates the promopt to submit to OpenAI and then does the actual api call and returns the response.
+- `processSubmission` function creates the prompt to submit to OpenAI and then does the actual api call and returns the response.
 - some challenges I faced here were generating a prompt that wasn't too large for the API call.
-Initially wihtou the `fetchBriefContent` and the use of cheerio library to extract actual text from the html pages the token limit was being hit as there was too much being submitted.
+Initially without the `fetchBriefContent` and the use of cheerio library to extract actual text from the html pages the token limit was being hit as there was too much being submitted.
 The use of cheerio library resolved this.
 - Another challenge I faced was setting up the NEXT_PUBLIC_API_URL variable to dynamically use either localhost url for local dev & the backend's deployed url for when the app is deployed.
 Didn't end up having time to resolve this issue but with more time I'm sure it would be resolved.
 If this was a production ready application my plan would be to build a CI/CD pipeline using github actions that would feed in the API URLs dynamically as the app was being built.